taylorrubbert/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Create a functioning landing page and try to make a structured layout somewhat personal
+Create a functioning landing page and create more stylization around youtube videos

 ### Deployment